jingweimo/academic-kickstart/content/post/NIFA-SCRI-Funding/index.md

 ---
-title:📢 We are receiving new funding from USDA-NIFA-SCRI to develop integrated harvesting-sorting automation technology to enhance the competitiveness and sustainability the U.S. apple industry 👋👋.
+title: We are receiving new funding from USDA-NIFA-SCRI to develop integrated harvesting-sorting automation technology to enhance the competitiveness and sustainability the U.S. apple industry 👋👋.
 Stay tuned to project updates
 subtitle:

 # Summary for listings and search engines